Domingo Zapata

 Domingo Zapata is a Spanish artist, writer, and fashion designer.
 He became a full-time artist in 2002 and sold his first major painting to George Soros in 2005.
 In 2017, he launched a fashion collection at New York Fashion Week and also published his first novel, The Beautiful Dream of Life.

 Early life and education

 Zapata lives in Palma, Mallorca, Spain, and is ethnically from Andalusia, Spain.
-His father was a car painter and his mother was a tailor.
 In 1993, he moved to London and studied art at the Regent's University London.
 He then moved to Washington, D.C. where he attended American University and studied contemporary and studio art.
 Prior to embarking on an art career, Zapata moved to New York City in 1999 and worked in finance and, briefly, in the music industry as a chairman for IMC Records (he is credited as a co-writer on an updated version of the Los del Río song, "Macarena").